Appstun/zen-blanking-extension/README.md

+> [!IMPORTANT]
+> This extension is now useless.
+You can now longer open extension pop up on the `about:blank` page.

 # Blanking for Zen Browser

 When you open [Zen](https://zen-browser.app/) you will see a blank page.
 On this page you cannot open any extension pop up (clicking on a extension icon).